ERPI-UL/SAGID/content/en/publication/axe-3/preprint/index.md

 ---
-title: "Towards a carbon footprint analysis as an extended environmental indicator for roadside maintenance strategies: a multiscale perspective (Article à paraître)"
+title: "Towards a carbon footprint analysis as an extended environmental indicator for roadside maintenance strategies: a multiscale perspective"
-abstract: " "
+abstract: "Within the framework of the bioeconomy, a value chain resulting from the valorization of grass roadside verges maintenance activities is currently emerging.
+It represents a potential sink of biomass which could be valorized as source of energy (heat or electricity) or others applications, thanks to the availability of technologies and the growing biomass demand.
+However, the assessment of these emerging activities could not any longer be made exclusively under technical and economic considerations.
+As a consequence, there is an urgent need to evaluate these new activities from a more holistic manner, especially regarding their environmental impact.
+The present paper aims to introduce the carbon footprint analysis as an environmental indicator for establishing the relevance of the maintenance strategies with and without biomass recovery.
+Results show that the carbon footprint of this emerging valorization value chain could be positive, compared to the traditional maintenance strategy when including the valorization activities."
 authors:
 - Brunelle Marche
 - Brice Corrigeux